 An externship refers to a primary intern conducting a portion of his/her final year of clinical education at a site external to RSNC.
 An externship site may be chosen by the intern and must allow him/her to treat patients and manage patient care in a manner similar to his/her experience at RSNC.
 The intern must be under the supervision of the registered naturopathic doctor at all times.
 This program is an optional component of the clinic curriculum, by application only.
-All applications are subject to the approval of the dean and/or associate dean of clinical education.
+All applications are subject to the approval of the Associate Dean of Clinical Education and/or Dean.

-Further information about the program, as well as externship documents and forms, are available online through Moodle.
+Further information about the program, as well as externship documents and forms, are available online through Moodle>Student Forms and Resources.

-RSNC Vacation/Absence Policies
+RSNC Absence Policies

-For all students enrolled in CLE404, 350, 412 or 450, an Absence form must be submitted to the drop box in the Student Message Centre at least three weeks prior to the requested days off.
+Primary interns are allowed 20 shifts off for vacation and/or professional development (PD) throughout CLE404, 412 and 450.
+For all students enrolled in CLE404, 412 or 450, an Absence Form must be submitted to the drop box in the RSNC Student Message Centre at least three weeks prior to the requested days off.
 Make-up shifts are available to students who have missed clinic due to documented illness, emergency or statutory holidays.

-Primary interns are allowed 20 shifts off for vacation and/or professional development (PD) throughout CLE404, 412 and 450.
-These days cannot conflict with any scheduled exams nor may these absences negatively impact clinic operations.
-Details of vacation/professional development days can be found in the Primary Intern Manual 2013-2014.
+Planned Adsence Days (vacation, professional development, etc.) cannot conflict with any scheduled exams nor may these absences negatively impact clinic operations; clinical assignements and activities must be completed by their assigned due dates, regardless if this conflicts with a planned absenceDetails of Planned Absence Days can be found in the Primary Intern Manual 2014-2015.